 - Improvement in the quality, quantity and timeliness of fisheries-dependent data.

-To date, the Fisheries Innovation Fund has awarded $5.5 million to 50 projects in the Northeast, the mid-Atlantic, the Caribbean, the Gulf of Mexico, the Pacific coast, Alaska and the Great Lakes to:
+To date, the Fisheries Innovation Fund has awarded $9.3 million to 89 projects in the Northeast, the mid-Atlantic, the Caribbean, the Gulf of Mexico, the Pacific coast, Hawaii, Alaska and the Great Lakes to:

 - Create regional or community fishing associations and advance community-supported fisheries